 Every kid looks forward to the holiday season, and it’s no secret why: presents!

-Although Christmas, Hanukkah and Kwanzaa are holidays cherished for family gatherings and festive feasts, for many children, the real magic is in what they get to unwrap.
+Although Christmas, Hanukkah and Kwanzaa are holidays cherished for family gatherings and festive feasts, we all know that the real magic for children is in what they get to unwrap.

 But if you’re planning to spend money on gifts for the kids in your life, don’t waste your hoarded pennies on junk they’ll forget about in a few weeks.
 And it’d be better if the gifts served multiple purposes, right?
 What if they were both entertaining and educational?